dji-sdk/Payload-SDK-Doc/source/cn/quick-start/index.md

 keywords: [quick start, register, generate app key, app key, run sample code, run sample application, bind, sample]
 ---

-To have a better experience of learning how to get started with the DJI Payload SDK, please check this  <a href="https://www.skypixel.com/videos/dji-payload-sdk-payload-sdk" class="fancybox fancybox.iframe">Getting Started Video</a>.
+To have a better experience of learning how to get started with the DJI Payload SDK, please check this  <a href="https://www.skypixel.com/videos/dji-payload-sdk-payload-sdk" target="_blank">Getting Started Video</a>.

 ## Registration and App creation